CFSAN-Biostatistics/snp-pipeline/docs/faq.rst

 Q: How can I verify the pipeline is installed and working properly?

 A: The SNP Pipeline includes a small set of test data with result files.
 You can run the pipeline against the test data to verify correct results.
-The test data is in the test/testLambdaVirusClean directory.
 Follow the lambda virus workflow steps in the :ref:`usage-label` section.

 Upon successful completion of the pipeline, the snplist.txt file should have 163 entries.
 The SNP Matrix can be found in snpma.fasta.
 It should have the following contents::